 One, is that thirty-six people working in the innovation business attempting to answer this question on an online forum gave some pretty flimsy answers.

 Two, is that most respondents voted to innovate to boost revenue.

 The question is good, as all questions begin with why are.
 First, my answer:

 We must innovate for humanity to become more adaptable to nature’s entropy, prolonging our life as a species on earth.

-We must face the reality that the human species, like all species on earth, is subject to the rules of nature to prolong life on earth.
-We do not make up the rules defining our longevity, nature does.
+We must face the reality that the human species, like all species on Earth, is subject to the rules of nature to prolong life on Earth.
+We do not make up the rules defining our longevity.
+Nature does.

-To answer that question, I must tell you a little about our cosmos and how nature dictates the evolution of one-hundred billion stars, surrounded by planets, to the power of four-hundred billion galaxies.
+To answer that question, I must tell you a little about our cosmos and how nature dictates the evolution of one hundred billion stars, surrounded by planets, to the power of four hundred billion galaxies.

 Climate change, to highlight a natural phenomenon, can be (and is) aggravated by humanity but is not caused by humanity, for climate change is caused by the ever-changing influence of entropy.
-The climate has and will always be changing thanks to the complex forces within the cosmos that are also subject to entropy.
+The climate has and will constantly be changing thanks to the complex forces within the cosmos that are also subject to entropy.

 And we will, once we adopt a new operating system for humanity that – for the first time – assigns the merit of money only to those who, instead of deploying oligarchic algorithms cunningly tapping into the coagulating consumerism of our commonalities, begin to embrace the value of our differences to expand the fractal of human ingenuity and capacity.